How Much Do Veneers Cost? The Basics of Porcelain Veneers

 How Many Veneers Do I Need?

-A typical person will get 6-8 veneers, but depending on the individual, specifics of the case, and particularly how that person smiles (how many teeth are visible in a normal, natural smile on that individual), more can be done.
+A typical person will get 6-8 veneers, but depending on the individual, specifics of the case, and particularly how that person smiles (how many teeth are visible in a normal, natural smile on that individual), more or less can be done.

 Most typically, the upper front teeth are done, but it's not uncommon to see veneers on the lower teeth as well, particularly if both arches are visible when you smile.